 Myth: Bad Posture Always Results in Pain

 When your brain senses an immediate physical threat, it alerts you with pain.
 Your body’s sensory system, your memory of previous injuries and even social or environmental factors tell your brain whether your safety is at risk.
+In fact, it’s far more likely that stress or anxiety is triggering your neck pain and headache than slumping in your chair.
 If you feel comfortable slouching at your desk, your brain does not perceive a threat nor does it create a pain alert.
-Stay there long enough, and it may start to hurt, but that is not due to the position as much as it is to a simple lack of blood flow in whichever tissues are under pressure at the time.
+Stay there long enough and it may start to hurt, but that is not due entirely to the position as much as a signal simple lack of blood flow in whichever tissues are under pressure at the time.

 Your tissue health and strength helps determine how much activity or strain you can tolerate before your pain system rings the alarm bells to tell you it’s time to change what you’re doing.
 If you are healthy and fit and relaxed, you can tolerate most positions for a longer duration than someone with suffering chronic stress or a musculoskeletal injury.
 Your posture isn’t inherently bad, but it’ll hurt if you exceed your current tolerance for it.

 People have a natural tendency to avoid ineffective responses to postural challenges and, unsurprisingly, prefer comfort.
 Whatever activity you are doing, there will be positions that minimise the amount of strain in your body and allow you to remain comfortable for longer.
 And, we naturally maintain postural fitness for things we care about and do often.
 Poor posture can still occur, though, due to carelessness, prioritising other things, or lack of awareness.
 Such positions aren’t necessarily damaging but you may exceed your tolerance sooner and therefore need to move or change your position towards comfort more often.
 However, the impact of this ‘bad’ posture is mostly minor and self-limiting.